Meake2/kspz/README.md

 # kspz
 KSP-Z solutions.
-My implementations of solution to problems given in the beginner part of the "Korespondenční seminář z programování" yearly competition.
+My implementations of solutions to problems given in the beginner part of the "Korespondenční seminář z programování" yearly competition.